cangjie-bot/cangjie_runtime/.gitcode/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 - [ ] Pass.
 Please provide screenshots below.
 - [ ] Not applicable.
 Please explain the reasons below.

+### Results of compiling and running the documentation example code:

+- [ ] Pass.
+Please provide screenshots below.
+- [ ] Not applicable.

 ## Related Issues (Required)

 Please provide links to issues related to this Pull Request.